-I help readers by reading as many of the best books as I can and sharing my thoughts through my library project.
+Finally, I’m reading as many of the best books as I can and sharing my thoughts through my book reviews.

-Take a look around, read my stories or keep reading this page for more!
+Take a look around, read my stories or keep browsing this page for more!

 Every writer has their own process, their own likes and inspirations.
 I try to write every day, about whatever I’m working on at the time.
 It could be a novel, short story, article or blog post – my main target is always getting some words down.
 Some days I can’t write or don’t want to, but generally I stick to my targets.